dell-cloud-marketplace/docker-redmine/README.md

 # docker-redmine
-This image installs [Redmine](http://www.redmine.org/), an open-source, web-based project management that supports multiple features like issue tracking, project wiki and forums.
+This image installs [Redmine](http://www.redmine.org/), an open-source, web-based project management tool that supports multiple features like issue tracking, project wiki and forums.
 The image extends [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) which, in turn, adds Phusion Passenger and Ngnix to [dell/docker-rails-base](https://github.com/dell-cloud-marketplace/docker-rails-base/).
 Please refer to the image README.md files for further information.

 ## Components